Conflict Resolution

 Properties and frontmatter

-Read-only properties (formula, rollup, created_time, etc.) are never pushed, so they can never conflict.
+Read-only properties (formula, rollup, created_time, etc.) are never sent back to Notion, so they can never conflict.